Don’t Empty Your 401(k) to Pay off Credit Card Debt – Money Magazine

 Q: I have about $9,000 in credit card debt and a little less than that in retirement savings.
 I plan on working for at least 30 more years.
-Should I use my retirement money to pay off my credit card debt so I am financially stable enough to purchase a home?
+Should I use my retirement money from my 401k to pay off credit card debt, so I am financially stable enough to purchase a home?

 A: Pulling money out of your 401(k) or other retirement accounts should generally be viewed as a last-ditch decision.
 “Other options, even bankruptcy, should be considered before pulling from a 401(k), as taking from this source is hijacking your future,” said Thomas Nitzsche, a credit educator at Clearpoint Credit Counseling Solutions.

 Your $9,000 in credit card balances isn’t small change, but it’s also not insurmountable.
 And the savings you have in a retirement account won’t go as far as you think toward paying off your obligations.
 Upon withdrawal, you’ll have to pay regular income taxes on the money, plus a 10% early withdrawal penalty—and you’ll be depriving yourself of the returns that money would have earned over the next three decades.

 “You don’t get to put more in the account in future years to make up for what you borrowed or took out,” said Greg McBride, chief financial analyst at Bankrate.com.

 There’s also a hidden danger to this type of all-at-once debt repayment, which is that if you don’t establish good financial habits now, “you could rack up debt once more, and it will be much more difficult to rebuild those lost retirement savings,” noted Jeffrey Arevalo, a counselor at GreenPath Financial Wellness.